Lawmakers prepare for Wednesday special session

 TOPEKA, Kan.
-(KSNT) — Kansas lawmakers are returning to work Wednesday morning for a special legislative session.
+(KSNW) – Kansas lawmakers are returning to work Wednesday morning for a special legislative session.

 After vetoing the legislature’s massive, 78-page coronavirus bill that was passed after a marathon 24-hour final day of the session, Governor Kelly called lawmakers back to create a new bill.
 Under Kansas law, a special session can be called if 2/3rds of the legislature votes for it or if it is called by the Governor.